-◄Media Center The Media Center is located in the center of the school.
+▲Media Center ■Media Center is located in the center of the school.
 Children pass through the Media Center to go to their classrooms every day.
-We provide much opportunity for children to become familiar with books, and there is special classes called "Library Hour" for this purpose.
+We provide much opportunity for children to become familiar with books, and there is special classes called "Library Hour" for this purnose.
+Its two-story open ceiling space purpose.
 Its two-story open ceiling space attracts people to gather in, and it is also used for showcasing the school projects and artworks done by our students.